openstenoproject/awesome-plover/readme.md

 Plugins that affect text output and translation.

+- [Fancy Text](https://github.com/psethwick/plover_fancytext) - Switch between typing in all sorts of exotic modes.
+It's essential if you want to keep up with the kids, supporting everything from "ｖａｐｏｒｗａｖｅ" to "sARcASm" to "c,,ry ttypinng,".
 - [Repeat last translation](https://github.com/nsmarkop/plover_last_translation) - Repeat the last translation (word, shortcut, emoji, etc.) with a single stroke.

 ### Tools